 Value Extraction Checklist

 Accounting can be traced back to the age of Mesopotamia and is the process of recording, summarising and presenting data in a way so as to show if a business or industry is profitable or not.
-The practice of accounting has evolved over the years from being a practice of transactional counting to the language of finance.
+The accountant’s role has evolved over the years from being a practice of transactional counting to the language of finance.
 Modern accountants are now expected to be actively responsible in effective decision-making, generating tax savings, growing profit margins, predicting future scenarios, amongst other things.

-This article is our attempt to explain to aspiring accountants, businesses and future accountants the role of an accountant and the important value they add to the businesses they work with and the economy as a whole.
+This article is our attempt to explain to aspiring accountants, businesses and future accountants an accountant’s role and the important value they add to the businesses they work with and the economy as a whole.